smastrom/vue-use-active-scroll/README.md

 ### What if my targets don't have IDs?

 There might be cases where you lack control over the rendered HTML and no IDs nor TOC are provided.
-Assuming your content is wrapped by container with an ID (e.g. `#ArticleContent`):
+Assuming your content is wrapped by container that you can access via a ref or a selector:

 ```vue
 <!-- Sidebar.vue -->